Dry Patchy Lawns

 The solution is very simple.
 We need to apply wetting agents that contain detergents to the soil to help break up the waxiness in the same way that we would wash roasting pans!!

-However, to get the chemistry into the soil, we need to open up cracks to help the moisture penetrate, otherwise, all the chemistry will be wasted.
+However, to get the chemicals into the soil, we need to open up cracks to help the moisture penetrate, otherwise all the chemicals applied will be wasted.

 To do this, we use a pedestrian aerator with very long tines which are very thin to penetrate the soil and create many cracks.